 - Burns through the battery and dies quickly.

 BTECH DMR-6X2 7-Watt Dual Band Two-Way Radio

-A great option for anyone looking to get a two-way radio.
-It comes with a full kit, and includes the programming cable, unlike a lot of other manufacturers.
+A great option that comes with a full kit, where you also get the programming cable, unlike a lot of other manufacturers.

 The great part a lot of users like is the exclusive USA designed upgradeable firmware.
-New improvements and bug fixes will come out from time to time, giving you the option to follow their link and enhance your ham device.
+New improvements and bug fixes will come out from time to time, giving you quality performance

-With all the channel selections and the full kit to help newbies get started or to give veterans an easier time, this is a slightly more expensive option but worth the money.
+With all the channel selections and the full kit to help newbies get started or to give veterans an easier time, this is a slightly more expensive option but worth the price.

 You can assign channels as digital, analog or both.
-For an easier time, the handheld ham radio can be programmed to auto-detect a channel and categorize it into digital or analog on its own.
+For an easier time, the ham radio can be programmed to auto-detect a channel and categorize it into digital or analog on its own.
 With digital, you get better coverage and voice quality.

 What to Look for When Buying a Handheld Ham Radio

 A ham radio is a little different from walkie –talkies; these radios are far more advanced with a clearer voice reception, cleaner audio quality, and further transmission abilities.
 There are certain features you should search for when you’re looking for the best handheld ham radios.

 Of course, you shouldn’t think a ham radio would be as advanced as your smartphone, but there are still many benefits a radio offers.
 Let’s consider what features you should search for when picking out and using handheld ham radio from a wide range of options.